-Board-certified plastic surgeon Stephen Herring, MD has performed numerous breast reductions over the past twenty five years, and the procedure has a very high satisfaction rate among his patients.
+Board-certified plastic surgeon Stephen Herring, MD has performed numerous breast reductions over the past thirty-plus years, and the procedure has a very high satisfaction rate among his patients.
 Following treatment, many women report a dramatic improvement in lifestyle—and some even lose weight as a result of increased activity.
 If you are interested in breast reduction, Dr. Herring would be happy to develop a customized treatment plan based on your unique needs and goals.
 Simply contact us today to schedule a consultation.

 “Dr. Herring and staff are very informative and nice.
 All questions were answered in full.
 The recovery time and results far exceeded my expectations.
 I am very happy I chose Dr. Herring for my reduction mammaplasty.
 Best of all my neck and back pain are gone!”

 Who Is a Candidate for Breast Reduction?

 The primary indication for breast reduction is excessive size of the breasts.
 Secondary indications are breast sagging (ptosis) and misshapen breasts.
 Disproportionate growth of the breast can occur in adolescence, or it can occur in adulthood with weight gain.
 The key concept to understand is the importance of the proportion of breast size to the size of the body.
 The ideal breast to body size ratio will be different for a woman who is 6′ 2” compared to a woman who is 5′ 0”.
 Other factors are also important in the concept of proportion, including weight, shoulder width, muscle mass, and personal preference.
 Large breasts frequently have sagging, and this is also corrected at the time of breast reduction surgery.
 In some patients, there is a significant difference in the size of the breasts, and this can be improved with breast reduction so that the breasts match better.